swissalpine/AndroidAPS/README.md

-# AAPS 3.3.2.0 | Modified version, especially for active people
+# AAPS 3.4.0 | Modified version, especially for active people

 There may be problems installing this version as an update over the previous one.
 Please uninstall the previous version before installation and then import your settings.

-This version contains the main changes of my previous sport-changes version 3.2.0.4; the Activity Monitor in the openAPSSMB algorithm has been added:
-This version includes the main modifications from sport-changes v3.2.0.4:
+This version includes the following main modifications:
 - Exercise Mode (→ setting: high tt raises sensitivity), toggleable via the overview icon for openAPSSMB, dynISF and autoISF.
 - Activity Monitor (enable in settings): Uses phone step counter (ensure movement permission granted).
 Adjusts basal and ISF based on activity/inactivity.
 - Ketoacidosis Protection (enable in settings):